-Focus on Architecture: Hammer Architects
+Focus: Hammer Architects

 Modern Light: Hammer Architect’s designs translate the Cape Cod landscape in a modern vocabulary.

 Inspired by the surrounding land and seascape, and the modernist heritage of the region, homes designed by Hammer Architects both compliment and contrast with the coastal environment of Cape Cod.
 For over 20 years, Hammer Architects has established itself as a premiere design firm for new-build and renovations for the greater Boston and Cape region.

 The sleek, modern designs produced by Hammer are built with a deep understanding of the site and environment, be it the colonial-lined streets of Provincetown to the bluffs of Truro.
 Founder and principal architect Mark Hammer lets the context influence and inform the design of the architecture for his clients.
 More remote projects, like the ones sited near the beaches and woods of Wellfleet, harness the geometry, geography, and materials of their surroundings in a modernist vocabulary.
 The forms are fragmented artistically in the design of a client’s home and reflected in the broad spans of glass that figure prominently into many of Hammer’s designs.